learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 _Modeling_ the vending machine in a predictable way that NDS' require us to use means that we can write code to answer this question in less than a second!
-While our example is candy-in-a-vending-machine, this same structure might be....
+While our example is candy-in-a-vending-machine, this same structure might be...

 * Employees in divisions of a company
-* Monters in various rooms of a dungeon in a video game
+* Monsters in various rooms of a dungeon in a video game
 * Zombies in map coordinates in the city

 _Modeling_ is the first step. _Deriving insight_ is why we really learn